Cross-Domain Messaging (XDM)

 There is a deposit to open a channel between domains.
 Deposit should be high enough to discourage and make it economically inefficient to DDOS channel initiation connections between domains.

-A channel can be closed on either end by the root user.
+A channel can be closed on either end by the channel owner.
 Once closed, the channel will stop sending and receiving any further messages.
 The Relayer will communicate to the other domain to close the channel and clean up.

 A channel can be in one of the following states (State):